Vladimir-csp/xdg-terminal-exec/README.md

 The shell code itself is quite optimized and fast, especially when using a slick `sh` implementation like `dash`.

-The most taxing part of the algorithm is reading all the desktop entry files for parsing in search of an applicable terminal among them.
+The most taxing part of the algorithm is reading all the Desktop Entry files for parsing in search of an applicable terminal among them.

 Having a valid entry specified in `*xdg-terminals.list` speeds up the process